gnocchixyz/gnocchi/doc/source/rest.rst

        "display_name": "myvm",
        "started_at": "2014-10-06T14:34:00",
        "ended_at": null,
-       "entities": {}
+       "metrics": {}
      }
     ]

-Each resource can be linked to any number of entities.
-The `entities` attributes is a key/value field where the key is the name of the relationship and the value is an entity:
+Each resource can be linked to any number of metrics.
+The `metrics` attributes is a key/value field where the key is the name of the relationship and the value is a metric:

 ::